ishatkr/ishatkr.github.io/README.md

-# TK Isha Rehman Portfolio - Recruiter Ready Version
+# TK Isha Rehman Portfolio

 This version rewrites the portfolio in first person and replaces speculative projects with actual or defensible case studies.